utkarshthakur24/Hardware-Forge-Sales-Performance-Dashboard/README.md

 [Full Project Article](https://medium.com/@utkarshthakur2404/hardware-forge-sales-performance-dashboard-147821c103bf)

 For a detailed description of the project, insights, and recommendations, please check out the full article on Medium.
 The article provides a comprehensive analysis of the Sales Performance of Hardware Forge Company and offers valuable insights on sales.
+This Repository also contains 4 other files:
+1. Hardware Forge Sales Insight Power BI Report.pbix
+2. Hardware Forge Sales Insight Power BI Report (IN PDF).pdf
+3. Hardware Forge Sales Insight Power BI Report (IN PNG Format).png
+4. sales_insights_hardware_forge_dataset_inSQL.sql

 You can find the article using the link below:

 [Medium Article](https://medium.com/@utkarshthakur2404/hardware-forge-sales-performance-dashboard-147821c103bf)